jcolag/HollowHolla/README.md

 The three pieces are parsed and formatted as if they were posted on a social network.

 Note that the script of **The Bicyclers** may have additional stage directions within the lines.
-It was generated from an HTML file [from Project Gutenberg](https://www.gutenberg.org/ebooks/11759).
+It was intentionally generated from an HTML file [from Project Gutenberg](https://www.gutenberg.org/ebooks/11759) without review.

 These lines are then served to the browser, one at a time, and processed as new posts.
 Eventually, they will be timestamped for better elaboration.

+The text file was chosen over a database, for the moment, in hopes of lowering the barrier to entry.

 Configuration
 -------------